Ultis/rawr/ReadMe.txt

  - Rawr.Mage: Support for 3.0.9 changes.
 Fixes for a few obscure calcultion bugs.
  - Rawr.Moonkin: Brand new spell calculation engine, powered by WrathCalcs.
  - Rawr.ProtWarr: Significant improvements to accuracy.
 Added additional rating choices, and additional customization to existing rating ratios.
 See the Options tab for details.
 Added support for parry hasting
- - Rawr.HolyPriest: Fix for Build Upgrade List, several calculation improvements.
+ - Rawr.HealPriest: Fix for Build Upgrade List, several calculation improvements.
 Support for 3.1 Mana Regen model.
  - Rawr.ShadowPriest: Fix for Build Upgrade List, several calculation improvements.
  - Rawr.Tree: Overhaul of casting system, should provide much more useful results.
  - Rawr.Elemental: Significant fixes and new features.